Passenger drone: History

-Technological Development
+Technological development

 Since 2013, improvements in designs to wing structures have contributed to the economic feasibility of passenger drones.
 New structural advancements, such as the flapping-wing propulsion system based on the mechanisms of birds’ wings, are more available as they have proven their capabilities in laboratory testing.
-Currently, most market-ready drones are delivery drones with a carrying capacity limited to small packages - with a typical max capacity of under 5 pounds.
+As of September 29th, 2015, most market-ready drones are delivery drones with a carrying capacity limited to small packages - with a typical max capacity of under 5 pounds.

 However, while the technology exists for drones with larger carrying capacities, specifically those capable of carrying multiple humans, the execution of this technology is not yet market accessible.
 This capacity limit must be addressed for passenger drones; given current designs strive to carry a maximum of 5 people.
 However, some estimates believe that passengers drones could become a reality, specifically for paid transportation and emergency purposes, as early as 2026.
 With implementation of this technology, there could be significant effects on ground traffic including reducing gridlock in heavily congested areas and conserving up to 15% of the fuel currently used in heavy traffic patterns.

 However, extensive growth of the passenger drone market also risks clouding the low-altitude airspace and causing new safety risks.
 However, this concern is being addressed by recent advancements in the Internet of Drones (IoD) which links drones together to ensure appropriate pathing and reduce mid-air collisions.
 While this brings additional security issues, including maintaining reliable communication channels in the case of technological failure, researchers hope that this will help reduce crashes that can result in damage to passengers, buildings, and people in and around the airspace.